Exhibition Statement 2022:

 November 2012

-Shake the can until it turns cold then press very slowly
+Shake the can until it turns cold then press very gently

-and little specks shoot out to create for yourself a global cluster.
+and let little specks shoot out to create for yourself a globular cluster.

-Best time to write a song is when you are running late to a meeting, or just when the plane is about to touch down, and best when the seatbelt sign turns off.
+Best time to write a song is when you are already running late to a meeting,

 Everything: